aspose-words/Aspose.Words-Documentation/net/getting-started/features/file-formats-and-conversions/microsoft-word-doc/_index.md

 Aspose.Words can read DOC files created by the software listed below, as well as save the file in DOC format using the same set of software to read it:

-* Microsoft Word versions from 95 to the **<u>latest one</u>**
+* Microsoft Word versions from 95 to the latest one
 * Microsoft Word for Macintosh from 98 to the latest one
 * Other applications including OpenOffice and AbiWord

 ## DOC Format Features Supported by Aspose.Words

-The DOC format is very complex because it **<u>needs to</u>** represent modern word processing documents that have richly formatted content and a complex layout.
+The DOC format is very complex because it has to represent modern word processing documents that have richly formatted content and a complex layout.
 There are hundreds of elements, structures, and formatting attributes defined in the DOC format.

 The distinct advantage of Aspose.Words is the great extent for support the DOC format.
 It is hard or impossible to find the same level of support for many important DOC features elsewhere.